OHI-Science/ohiprep/globalprep/Pressures_acid/v2015/README.md

-##Ocean Acidification Pressures Layer
+##Ocean Acidification Pressures Layer for OHI 2015

+### Data

-Raw data provided by Woods Hole on December 16, 2014.
+Raw data was provided by Woods Hole on December 16, 2014.
 This data is an update to the work done by [Feely et al. (2009)](http://www.tos.org/oceanography/archive/22-4_feely.pdf).

+**Resolution**: 1 degree
-Monthly aragonite saturation state data provided for years 1880-1889 and 2005-2014 in NetCDF format with a resolution of about 1 degree.
+**Values**: Surface &#937; aragonite saturation state **Time Range**: 1880-1889 and 2005-2014 (monthly data was provided for each year) **Format**: NetCDF

+### Scripts

+1. `oa_dataprep.R` takes raw NetCDF data and creates annual mean rasters (.tif) for all years
+2. `create_global_oa_pressures_layer` creates final pressures layer used in OHI 2015
+3. `OA_interpolation.py` uses arcpy to interpolate the raster to fill in NA cells
+4. `interpolated_cells.R` creates a single raster that shows all interpolated raster cells

+`run_python_script.txt` explains how to run the python script (OA_interpolation.py)

+### Updates from previous assessment

+Previous assessments did not have updated ocean acidification data after the 2012 global assessment.

+This dataset provides more detailed temporal changes and includes more recent years of data.
+In addition, a biological reference point was set rather than the maximum value.
+All oceanic cells with values of &#937; aragonite at or below 1 were assigned a value of 1.
+This threshold was chosen based on evidence from the literature that once undersaturation is reached (<=1), dissolution of CaCO3 occurs and negatively impacts biological processes including calcification.

+***

-####Procedure Overview
+### Methods Overview

+For full methods see [oa_methods_2015.html](file:///C:/Users/Afflerbach/Documents/GitHub/ohiprep/globalprep/Pressures_acid/v2015/oa_methods_2015.html)

 For each year in the dataset provided, an average annual aragonite saturation state layer was created.
 Using these annual averages, a     decadal average for both 1880-1889 and 2005-2014 was calculated.